AdaCore/spark2014/lrm/source/packages.rst

 subprogram.
 Those variables cannot be named directly in the package specification.
-Instead, we introduce a state abstraction which is visible in the package specification and later, when the package body is declared, we specify the set of variables that "constitute" or "implement" that state abstraction.
+Instead, we introduce a state abstraction which is visible in the package specification and later, when the package body is declared, we specify the set of variables that *constitute* or *implement* that state abstraction.
 If a package body contains, for example, a nested package, then a state abstraction of the inner package may also be part of the implementation of the given state abstraction of the outer package.
-No such mechanism is needed for visible state (i.e., variables declared in the visible part of a package).
+No such mechanism is needed for visible state (i.e., variables declared in the ``visible_part`` of a package).

-The "hidden" state of a package (roughly speaking, all variables declared within the the private part or body of the package but not within a more nested subprogram body or block statement; state declared in private descendents is also included) may be represented
+The *hidden* state of a package (roughly speaking, all variables declared within the the private part or body of the package but not within a more nested subprogram body or block statement; state declared in private descendents is also included) may be represented